-The Annual Meeting of Shareholders of The Dixie Group, Inc. will be held at the Chattanoogan Hotel, Chattanooga, Tennessee, on May 3, 2016 at 8:00 a.m., Eastern Time, for the following purposes:
+The Annual Meeting of Shareholders of The Dixie Group, Inc. will be held at the Corporate Office, 475 Reed Road, Dalton, Georgia, on May 6, 2020 at 8:00 a.m., Eastern Time, for the following purposes:

-- 1. To elect nine individuals to the Board of Directors for a term of one year each; - 2.
-To consider and approve the adoption of the Company's 2016 Incentive Compensation Plan, pursuant to which the Company may issue up to an aggregate of 800,000 shares of its Common Stock or Class B Common Stock on the terms and conditions set forth in the plan; and - 3.
-To consider and approve the material terms of the Performance Goals applicable to 2016 2020; - 4.
-To cast an advisory vote on the Company's Executive Compensation for its named executive officers ("Say-on-Pay"); - 5.
-To ratify appointment of Dixon Hughes Goodman LLP to serve as independent registered public accountants of the Company for 2016; and - 6.
+- 1. To elect seven individuals to the Board of Directors for a term of one year each; - 2.
+To approve amendment of the Company's 2016 Incentive Compensation Plan to increase by 500,000 the number of shares subject to the Plan; - 3.
+To cast an advisory vote on the Company's Executive Compensation for its named executive officers ("Say-on-Pay"); - 4.
+To cast an advisory vote on the frequency of future say-on-pay votes; - 5.
+To ratify appointment of Dixon Hughes Goodman LLP to serve as independent registered public accountants of the Company for 2020; and - 6.
 Such other business as may properly come before the Annual Meeting of Shareholders or any adjournment thereof.

-Only shareholders of record of the Common Stock and Class B Common Stock at the close of business on February 26, 2016, are entitled to notice of, and to vote at, the Annual Meeting or any adjournment thereof.
+Only shareholders of record of the Common Stock and Class B Common Stock at the close of business on February 21, 2020, are entitled to notice of, and to vote at, the Annual Meeting or any adjournment thereof.